London, Tilbury and Southend line: Initial construction (1840–1858)

 The first part of the line was built by the London and Blackwall Railway whose line from Blackwall opened in 1840 with a terminus at Minories and intermediate stations on the route at Shadwell and Stepney.
 The line had two independent tracks which were initially worked by cable haulage and it was not until 1848 that steam locomotives were deployed.
 The line was extended to the current London terminus at and operations commenced on 20 July 1841.
 A short-lived station opened on the route at Cannon Street Road in 1842 but this closed by 1848.

 The L&BR built an extension, known as the London and Blackwall Extension Railway, from Stepney station to a junction with the Eastern Counties Railway at Bow but there was a dispute and the junction was never completed.
 A short lived interchange station at Victoria Park & Bow was built at the junction but saw little traffic which led to a temporary closure of the line in September 1850.
 In January 1853 a new junction was built at Gas Factory Junction enabling the North London Railway to operate a new service into Fenchurch Street.

-The construction of the London, Tilbury and Southend Railway was a joint enterprise between the LBR and ECR and was authorised by Parliament on 17 June 1852.
+The construction of the London, Tilbury and Southend Railway was a joint enterprise between the LBR and ECR and was authorised by the London, Tilbury and Southend Extension Railway Act 1852 (15 & 16 Vict. c. lxxxiv) on 17 June 1852.
 The first section, built by Peto and Grissell, was opened between Junction on the Eastern Counties Railway main line and Tilbury, via and on 13 April 1854.
 The junction at Bow was finally completed and as part of the deal and this enabled the Eastern Counties Railway to also start operating into Fenchurch Street.
 At the same time a third track was opened on the Fenchurch Street approaches and the station expanded to four platforms.

-LT&SR Services initially ran from Fenchurch Street and Bishopsgate stations over existing lines to where they were coupled together and then via Forest Gate Junction to Tilbury for ferry connections to Gravesend.
+LT&SR services initially ran from Fenchurch Street and Bishopsgate stations over existing lines to where they were coupled together and then via Forest Gate Junction to Tilbury for ferry connections to Gravesend.

 Further extensions opened in late 1854 to Horndon, to Leigh-on-Sea on 1 July 1855 and finally to Southend on 1 March 1856.